 This focuses on supporting people who are more likely to develop mental health problems, either because of characteristics they were born with or experiences they’ve had.
-It includes LGBTQIA+ people (because they have a higher chance of being bullied), people who have experienced trauma, people with a long-term physical health condition and victims of hate crimes, for example.
+It includes LGBTQIA+ people (because they have a higher chance of being bullied), people who have experienced trauma, people with long-term physical health conditions and victims of hate crimes for example.

 How can I take preventative measures to help myself?

 There are things we can all do to take care of ourselves and those around us.
 Prevention will mean different things to different people, depending on our past experiences and current circumstances.

 Here are some ways people have found to stay mentally well.

 - Talk about your feelings.
 Just being listened to can help you feel supported and less alone with any problems you’re going through.

 - Get a good night’s sleep.
 Sleep and mental health are closely linked: mental ill-health can affect your sleep, and poor sleep can affect your mental well-being.

 - Eat well.
 A balanced diet can improve your sense of well-being and your mood.